Tiny-Earth/DemoSite/site/src/intro.md

 > __*Effective teaching helps students develop science skills.*__

 Instructors who identify overarching concepts and broad themes can help students to organize complex information and deepen their understanding.
 They also help students integrate scientific knowledge with authentic practices and account for students' diverse identities, beliefs, and experiences.
 This shift doesn’t mean students don’t learn facts; it means they learn how to organize these facts and apply what they have learned in authentic contexts.
+In short, effective teaching is scientific teaching.

-### The Three I’s of Effective Teaching
+### The Three I’s of Scientific Teaching

 Effective teaching is intentional, inclusive, and iterative.
 Effective teaching creates learning experiences for students to engage in doing science—more on that in upcoming modules.
 Effective teaching also means approaching your teaching with the same rigor and spirit—the same intentionality, inclusiveness, and iterativeness—of your scientific research.

-> __*Effective teaching is intentional, inclusive, and iterative.*__
+> __*Scientific teaching is intentional, inclusive, and iterative.*__

 Scientific teaching aims to bring a philosophy and framework to teaching that makes the process more rigorous, reflective, and evaluative.
-Drawing from discovery and evidence-based strategies, scientific teaching provides a model for teaching that parallels science research.
+Drawing from discovery and evidence-based strategies, scientific teaching provides a model for teaching that parallels scientific research.
 Rather than allowing a haphazard approach to designing daily lectures, scientific teaching emphasizes intentional course-level planning, using empirical evidence and data to inform instructional decisions.
 This approach allows courses to evolve over time using student learning as the driving evidence.

 Like science, these teaching principles take time to practice and implement.
 Also like science, we advocate that you select from practices that demonstrate positive student outcomes and carefully evaluate which approaches will work best in your context.